jbyuki/instant.nvim/README.md

 ```
 4. Make sure the current folder is correct with `:pwd`.
 The sharing folder needs to be correct otherwise it will put the wrong files on the server!
 Don't worry if the folder is not empty, it will not be able to create the server.

-5. Connect the first client with `NTranceStart`
+5. Connect the first client with `InstantStart`
 ```
-:NTranceStart 127.0.0.1 8080
+:InstantStart 127.0.0.1 8080
 ```

 6. Create another folder client2 and start the other instance of neovim